ash322ash422/Vendor_Management_System_with_Performance_Metrics/README.md

 # Vendor_Management_System_with_Performance_Metrics

  I used python3.11 for this project.
+*) Get a clone of the project: git clone https://github.com/ash322ash422/Vendor_Management_System_with_Performance_Metrics Vendor_Management_System_with_Performance_Metrics

+and then go into the project directory:

+ 'cd Vendor_Management_System_with_Performance_Metrics'

+*) Create a virtual env:
+FOR WINDOWS: First run 'python -m venv venv' and then run 'venv\Scripts\activate'

-*) First install all required packages:
+*) Install all required packages:
 ...\Vendor_Management_System_with_Performance_Metrics> pip install -r requirements.txt

 *) Go into VMS directory, and enter following commands: